Does Josephine County Enforce Its Ordinances?

 # Where Can Complaints Be Filed?

 Complaints regarding planning and building code violations may be filed with the planning or building safety offices during business hours.
-Both offices are located at 700 NW Dimmick Street, Suite A for Building Safety and Suite C for Planning.
+Both offices are located at 700 NW Dimmick Street, Suite C for Building Safety and for Planning.
 Complaints may be filed with the County’s Ordinance Administrator by calling 474-5425.
 The complaint form can be downloaded using the link shown above.

 # What Is Needed to File A Complaint?